Majoring & Minoring

-E. The capstone experience includes successful completion of integrative courses across the curriculum and participation in the Biology Senior Assessment.
+E. The capstone experience includes successful completion of one of two Capstone Seminar options and participation in the Biology Senior Assessment.
 As a content assessment of the major, seniors take the Major Field Test in Biology as part of the Biology Senior Assessment.
-At this time, the Biology Department pays for the students to take this test.
+The Biology Department absorbs the costs for the students to take this test.

 BACHELOR OF SCIENCE

 In addition to A, B, and C above, those taking the BS degree must also complete:

 - Mathematics: 52-154 (Calculus I) and 52-114 (Statistics)

 - Chemistry: First-year sequence with labs (51-154 and 51-164 or 51-174 and 51-214)

 - Both semesters of Organic Chemistry with labs (51-314/11 and 51-324/21)

 - Along with a year of Physics with labs (53-154, 53-164)